ryanclove/CS210/Final Exam/GradingRubric.md

 4.1 - 5/5 pts
 4.2 - 3/7 pts
 Comments:
 -4 where statement missing
 4.3 - 4.5/10 pts
 Comments:
 -5.5 pts incorrect where statement, incorrect select 4.4 - 1/9 pts
 Comments:
-Incorrect core, no where clause, no group by statement
+-8 incorrect core, no where clause, no group by statement